tensche/multistreamer/README.md

 # Multistreamer

-Multistreamer is a Twitch bot cappable of streaming a video to Mutible Accounts at once
+Multistreamer is a Twitch bot cappable of streaming a video to multiple Accounts at once